ripienaar/free-for-dev/README.md

   * [Igloo](https://www.igloosoftware.com/) — Internal portal for sharing documents, blogs and calendars etc. Free for up to 10 users.
   * [riot.im](https://about.riot.im/) — A decentralized communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 300 users.
+  * [Phabricator](https://phabricator.org) - Phabricator is a set of tools for developing software.
+It includes applications for code review, repository hosting, bug tracking, project management, and more.
+Phabricator is powerful, fast, scalable, and completely open source.
+You can download and install it on your own hardware for free, or launch a (paid) hosted instance for $20/user/month.

 ## Code Quality